We'll send you an email with a link to read the content later.

 There are lots of different ways you could celebrate Pride in your workplace.
 You don’t have to do anything big or showy.
 Often, smaller ways of celebrating Pride are likely to be better received, appearing more genuine and less about brand-promotion.
 Of course, you might have LGBTQ+ community members or allies who want to do a bigger show of support, so the most important thing is to tailor your Pride celebration to your workplace and listen to your team.

 Here are some ideas of how to celebrate Pride at work.
-With remote working still common, you might want to include some celebrations for people in your office as well as remote workers, making sure that everyone feels included.
+With remote working still common, you should include some celebrations for people in your office as well as remote workers, making sure that everyone feels included.

 Pride Month is a great time to show how you embrace equality, diversity, and inclusivity in the workplace, but it’s not the only time when this matters.
 Equality and diversity should be embraced all year round.